Existence, uniqueness and smoothing estimates for spatially homogeneous Landau-Coulomb equation in $H^{-\f12}$ space with polynomial tail: Introduction

 \subsection{Previous work}

 Before going further, let us provide a brief review on the previous work, specifically on the global well-posedness and the regularity problem.

 $\bullet$ \underline{\bf{Uniqueness result.}} The conditional uniqueness is due to Fournier in \cite{NF}.
 In fact, he proved the uniqueness of solutions for equations (\ref{1}-\ref{13d}) in the class $L^\infty_{loc}([0,\infty); L^1_2(\R^3)) \cap L^1_{loc}([0,\infty);L^\infty(\R^3))$.
 This result implies a local well-posedness result, assuming further that the initial data lie in $L^p (\R^3)$ with $p>3/2$.
 For more details, we refer readers to \cite{GL,GGL}.
+It is worth mentioning that the authors of \cite{GSUN} recently applied the method of the \(\mathcal{M}\)-operator to obtain uniqueness of solutions in the critical space \(L^{3/2}\), where \(L^\infty\) is precisely non-integrable, so that Fournier's result does not apply.

 $\bullet$ \underline{\bf{$H$-solution and weak solution.}} Villani \cite{Vi} established the global existence of the so-called $H$-solutions for equations (\ref{1}-\ref{13d}) based on the entropy dissipation $D(f)$.
 The $H$-solution belongs to $L^1_{loc}([0,\infty); L^3_{-3}(\R^3))$ if it is well-approximated, thanks to the functional estimates in \cite{D, DX, CDH} for variants of inequality \eqref{D(f)}.
 This property is sufficient to show that the $H$-solution is indeed a weak solution in the usual sense.
+In \cite{SJi} the space $ L^3_{-3}$ was improved to $L^3_{-5/3}$.
 Regarding the longtime behavior of the solution, we refer to \cite{CDH,DHJ} for the convergence to the equilibrium with quantitative estimates.
 See also \cite{GGIV} for the measure of the singular set via Hausdorff measure thanks to the De Giorgi's method applied to a scaled suitable weak solution.

 $\bullet$ \underline{\bf{Fisher information and global well-posedness.}} The breakthrough of the global well-posedness is due to Guillen and Silvestre in \cite{GS}.
 They proved that the Fisher information is monotone decreasing in time and thus the classical solutions to the equation will never blow up.
 See the recent development in \cite{GGL2,SJi}.